svanderburg/php-sbdata/README.md

 tables on one page, you may want to change this prefix.
 This can be done by providing a `$prefix` parameter to the above functions.
 See the API documentation for more information.

+In addition to redirecting the user to the previously modified row, it is also possible to redirect the user to the previous row by using:
+`AnchorRow::composePreviousRowFragment()` or the next row by using:
+`AnchorRow::composeNextRowFragment()`.

 Fields
 ======